 1982: Baccalaureate Honors Program created

 The Baccalaureate Honors Program was designed to enrich the educational opportunities and permitted the scholars to explore diverse forms of thought.

 1984: Holocaust/Genocide Resource Center established

 The center was designed to serve as an educational conduit to provide speakers seminars workshops and a variety of programs on the campus as well as serve as a resource center for the community.

-Upon the retirement of President Frank N. Elliott and an extensive search for his replacement, the Board of Trustees announced that J. Barton Luedeke, the vice president for Academic Affairs and provost at the College since 1983, had been selected to be Rider’s fifth president.
+Upon the retirement of President Frank N. Elliott and an extensive search for his replacement, the Board of Trustees announced that J. Barton Luedeke, the vice president for Academic Affairs and provost at the College since 1983, had been selected to be Elliott's successor as Rider’s president.

 1990: Athletics Hall of Fame established